elastisys/compliantkubernetes/docs/adr/0002-use-kubespray-for-cluster-lifecycle.md

 ### kops

-* Good, because it integrates well with the underlying cloud provider (e.g., AWS).
+* Good, because it integrates well with the underlying Infrastructure Provider (e.g., AWS).
-* Bad, because it supports fewer cloud providers than kubespray.
+* Bad, because it supports fewer Infrastructure Providers than kubespray.

 NOTE: In the future, we might want to support `compliantkubernetes-apps` on top of both kops and kubespray, but this does not seem to bring value just now.